 The A12 unit has two channels dedicated for tracking Satellite-Based Augmentation System (SBAS) satellites.
-You can configure the A12 receiver to track GPS satellites on all 12 channels by disabling WAAS reception using command \$PASHS,WAS,OFF (refer to page 58).
-In the DGPS remote mode, the A12 automatically utilizes corrections from the SBAS (WAAS/EGNOS/MSAS) satellites to provide differentially corrected position.
+You can configure the A12 receiver to track GPS satellites on all 12 channels by disabling WAAS reception using command \$PASHS,WAS,OFF (refer to page 66).
+In the DGPS remote mode, the A12 automatically utilizes corrections from the SBAS (WAAS/EGNOS/ MSAS) satellites to provide differentially corrected position.
 However, RTCM (local) corrections take priority over SBAS, i.e., if both corrections are available, RTCM corrections will be used.
 The A12 does not use the ranging information provided in the SBAS signals for position computation.

-As a stand-alone receiver, and with SA (Selective Availability) on, the A12 typically computes a position within about 30 meters of truth but always within 100 meters.
+As a stand-alone receiver, and with SA (Selective Availability) off, the A12 typically computes a position within about 3 meters (50%) of truth but mostly within 5 meters (95%).
 In differential mode, the A12 can achieve 1 m or better precision using local corrections, and 2-4 m accuracy utilizing SBAS (WAAS/EGNOS/MSAS) corrections.
 For local DGPS operation, a communication link must exist between the base and remote receivers.
 The communication link can be a radio link, telephone line, cellular phone, communications satellite link, or any other medium that can transfer digital data.